dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/metadata-gist.md

 To sort the list of items one or more order expressions can be given.

-An order expression is either just a field name of a persisted field or a field name followed by `:asc` (ascending order - the default) or `:desc` (descending order).
+An order expression is either just a field name of a persisted field, or a field name followed by `:asc` (ascending order - the default) or `:desc` (descending order).